- The Feast of the Unleavened Bread (Matsot)

 - The Feast of Pentecost (Shavuot)

-- The Feast of the Seventh Month (Rosh Ha chdoesh Ha Sheviei)
+- The Feast of the Seventh Month (Rosh Ha Chodesh Ha Sheviei)

-- The (Feast) Day of Atonement (Yom Kipur)
+- The (Feast) Day of Atonement (Yom Kippur)

 - The Feast of Sehmini Atzeret (the Eighth day of Holy Convocation).

-Some days before the middle of Nissan, the whole community proceed to the place of the sacrifice on Mount Gerizim the chosen place, allowing for preparations begin days before.
+Some days before the middle of Nissan, the whole community proceeds to the place of the sacrifice on Mount Gerizim the chosen place, allowing for preparations to begin days before.